Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Artificial Neural Networks

 \section{Artificial Neural Networks}

-The $22700 \times 550$ data matrix, $X'$, will be presented as input into a feed-forward neural network with an input layer of dimensionality equal to the number of columns of the data matrix (i.e. $d=550$).
-For the training of the ANN we randomly picked $90\%$ of the first 11350 (injection data) rows and also $90\%$ of the second 11350 (noise data) rows.
+After resolution reduction the original $2N \times D$ data matrix gets reduced to a $2N \times d$ data matrix, $X'$.
+The latter will be presented as input into a feed-forward neural network with an input layer of dimensionality $d$.
+For the training of the ANN we randomly picked $90\%$ of the first $N$ (injection data) rows and also $90\%$ of the second $N$ (noise data) rows.
 The other $10\%$ of the (injection and noise) rows was used to determine the training efficiency of the trained algorithm.
-The ANN had one hidden layer with 50 nodes (`neurons') and an output layer with a two `neurons' that would `fire' for `signal' or `no signal', respectively.
+The ANN had one hidden layer with a number of nodes (`neurons') equal to $K$ and an output layer with two `neurons' that would `fire' for `signal' or `no signal'.
 The `hidden' layer used `neurons' with the logistic sigmoid function \citep{murphy2012machine}

-where $a_j$ ($ j= 1,2,...,550$) are the values presented at one `neuron' in the hidden layer.
+where $a_j$ ($ j= 1,2,...,d$) are the values presented at one `neuron' in the hidden layer.
 The purpose of the hidden layer is to allow for non-linear combinations of the input values to be forwarded to the output layer.
 These combinations in the hidden layer carry forward `features' from the input to the output layer that would not be possible to be extracted from each individual neuron in the input layer, enabling non-linear classification.
 The number of hidden layers and hidden neurons was chosen, as is typically done, after experimentation with various ANN architectures, aiming to enhance the accuracy, the robustness and the generalization ability of the ANN, along with the training efficiency and feasibility.

 Starting from the first ft-map in the data matrix $X$ i.e. starting from the row vector $x_1$ where